 How to reverse around a corner

-Reversing around a corner always felt like the scariest manoeuvre to me.
+Back when reversing around a corner was still in the driving test, it always felt like the scariest manoeuvre to me.
 Mostly because I’d spent a lot of time trying to learn how to drive forward and that felt hard enough.

 The key to safely reversing around a corner is constant observation.
 You’re reversing against the flow of traffic, so you need to keep an eye on cars from both directions.